callum-hart/mono/misc/documentation notes.md

 - No rationale behind why properties exist:
 	- Why is font-size set to 11px? *isn't broswer default 11px?*
+	- Why is text-decoration set to none?
 	- Why is the opacity set to 1? *isn't broswer default 1?*
 	- Why position relative? *can't think why that's needed...*
 - Yet at some point the rationale was there.
 Ah yes, after some hunting:
 	- font-size is set to 11px -> to override the font-size coming from bootstrap
+	- text-decoration set to none -> `.btn` can be a button or anchor; so override for the later.
 	- opacity is set to 1 -> because we still have that legacy script that sets button opacity to 0.
 	- can't see why position is set to relative... should be okay to remove ¯\_(ツ)_/¯
 - ^ Waste of time & energy.
-- Benefits when code is easier to reason with:
+- Benefits of code that's easier to reason with:
 	- quicker to understand
-	- easier for others to understand (our code)
+	- easier for others to understand
 	- quicker to debug
 	- safer to add / change / remove
 	- reduces dead code